RFI – Request for Information

 What is an RFI?

 In construction, RFI is an abbreviation for Request for Information.
 It refers to a solicitation of details or additional information about an aspect of the project that needs clarification.
-RFIs may be sent to, or from, anyone involved in the construction project, including the owner, construction manager, general contractor, architect, designer, suppliers, and subcontractors.
+RFIs may be sent to or from anyone involved in the construction project, including the owner, construction manager, general contractor, architect, designer, suppliers, and subcontractors.

 Usually, an RFI is sent when one party needs critical information to proceed or make a decision.
 Some common reasons that someone would send an RFI include: